 NO ONE HAS EVER BEHELD the actual value of , or π, or any irrational number.
-All we ever see are rational approximations -- even to hundreds of thousands of decimal places.
-In what sense, then, are these irrationals numbers?
+All we ever generate are rational approximations -- even to hundreds of thousands of decimal places.
+In what sense, then, are the irrationals themselves numbers?
 We may not assume that just because something has been defined and given name and a symbol, that it is something that actually exists.
 (A dragon has been defined.
 Do dragons exist?)

 The Greeks did not admit irrational numbers.
 They were quite content to say that incommensurable magnitudes simply are not in the same ratio as two natural numbers.
 That did not prevent them from approximating the number we call , just as we must if we want to know it and use it.

 Modern mathematics, on the other hand, is virtually based on calculating with symbols for the irrationals.
 For with those symbols -- , π, and so on -- mathematicians and scientists can perform written calculations that previously were impossible.
-No man would have landed on the Moon had it not been for those calculations.
 As far as the mathematics of measurement is concerned, calculation with symbols for irrationals has been the main logical development since the 3rd century, B.C.